deweylab/CellO/README.md

 ``export PYTHONPATH:($pwd):$PYTHONPATH``

-## Build feature vector from raw-reads
+## Build a feature vector from a set of raw RNA-seq reads

 To generate a feature vector from the raw reads stored in a set of FASTQ files, run the command: